Working papers

 Work in progress

 Sectors occupy different positions in the production network: some are highly central, with strong linkages to other sectors, while others are more peripheral.
 Yet neither the antitrust literature nor competition authorities have considered whether sectoral centrality affects the impact of mergers.
-I develop a theoretical model showing that firms in central sectors have weaker incentives to act anticompetitively, as they internalize part of the potential harm due to their ties to the aggregate economy.
-However, because their effects spread more widely, mergers in central sectors can have larger aggregate consequences.
-As a result, assessing mergers based solely on consumer surplus in the merging sector may be misleading.
-Empirically, I show that a one-standard-deviation increase in sector centrality raises the probability that a potential merger is approved by the European Commission by 8 percentage points -- despite centrality never being explicitly mentioned in the case assessments.
+I develop a theoretical model showing that, depending on their connectedness, firms in central sectors may have weaker or larger incentives to act anticompetitively, as they internalize part of the potential harm due to their ties to the aggregate economy.
+However, because their effects spread more widely, mergers in central sectors have larger aggregate consequences when they do act anticompetitively.

 Presented at 2025 Spanish Association of Law and Economics Meeting, 2025 Jornadas de Economía Industrial